-Chemistry is a fundamental science and impacts all aspects of one's life.
-A degree in chemistry is an excellent preparation for many careers in science, industry, government, or commerce.
-Chemistry skills will prepare students for pre-professional programs such as graduate, pharmacy, medical, dental, or veterinary schools.
-A student that graduates with a Chemistry degree will have developed practical, analytical, problem-solving, presentation, and communication skills.
+Chemistry is a fundamental science that impacts all aspects of one's life.
+A bachelor's degree in Chemistry is an excellent preparation for many careers in science, industry, government, or commerce.
+Chemistry majors will prepare for pre-professional programs such as graduate, pharmacy, medical, dental, or veterinary schools.
+A student that graduates with a bachelor's degree in Chemistry will have developed practical, analytical, problem-solving, presentation, and communication skills.
 This exciting and challenging field can lead to a successful future.

 Objectives of the Chemistry Department

 - Understand chemistry from a broad point of view, including its relationship to other sciences.